anonwins/magictube/README.md

 # requirements

-you need to have one of these programs installed: yt-dlp, youtube-dl, youtube-dlc.
+yt-dlp *OR* youtube-dl *OR* youtube-dlc.

 [yt-dlp](https://github.com/yt-dlp/yt-dlp) is recommended.
 Just put it in ***/usr/local/bin***.

-youtube-dl & curl. tested on ubuntu 21.04. should work pretty much everywhere.
+also curl. tested on ubuntu 21.04. should work pretty much everywhere.

 # how to install?